 One of the biggest issues abuse staff face is dealing with abuse while still protecting customer privacy.
 If a member of your network abuse team discloses sensitive information, your service provider might face legal and liability issues.
 To avoid this, train your employees to respect and adhere to all policies, particularly when they are dealing with high priority abuse.
 When a network abuse team receives these types of reports, they should handle them with care and coordinate with the appropriate legal department and law enforcement teams.

 Support them psychologically

-Abuse staff working at an Abuse Desk, especially in hosting environments, can be faced with stressful and psychologically difficult types of abuse like child exploitation, child abuse, murder-for-hire, organ blackmarket, snuff movies and other unpleasant topics.
-Make sure that your abuse staff are prepared for these topics and receive the psychological support needed to deal with them.
+Abuse staff working at an Abuse Desk, especially in hosting environments, can be faced with stressful and psychologically difficult types of abuse like child exploitation, child abuse, murder-for-hire, organ blackmarket, snuff movies, and other unpleasant topics.
+Make sure that your abuse staff is prepared for these topics and receive the psychological support needed to deal with them.

 Don’t overload your network abuse team

 It’s impossible for your team to achieve a goal if they are understaffed and don’t have the technology they need to perform at their best.
 To do their work efficiently, your network abuse staff needs to be able to handle the load.
 If you feel your abuse desk is not fully staffed, you can’t expect them to handle the overflow.
 Rather gather metrics and show how your understaffed abuse desk is directly leading to lost revenue.
 If you can prove that lost customers directly correlate to unresolved support calls and blocked mail, you have a strong argument with upper management.
 You can also show a correlation between spam complaints and blacklists that your service provider is appearing on.